cto-ai/github/README.md

 ## Usage

-Running `ops run github`, gives you a list of available commands to get you started.
+Running `ops run github`, gives you a list of available commands to help you get started.

 ## Local Development

-To develop and run ops locally:
+To develop and run Ops locally:

   1. Clone the repo `git clone <git url>`
   2. `cd` into the directory and install dependancies with `npm install`